Goethite: Formation

-Goethite often forms through the weathering of other iron-rich minerals, and thus is a common component of soils, concentrated in laterite soils. nanoparticulate authigenic goethite is a common diagenetic iron oxyhydroxide in both marine and lake sediments.
+Goethite often forms through the weathering of other iron-rich minerals, and thus is a common component of soils, concentrated in laterite soils.
+Nanoparticulate authigenic goethite is a common diagenetic iron oxyhydroxide in both marine and lake sediments.
 The formation of goethite is marked by the oxidation state change of Fe2+ (ferrous) to Fe3+ (ferric), which allows for goethite to exist at surface conditions.
 Because of this oxidation state change, goethite is commonly seen as a pseudomorph.
 As iron-bearing minerals are brought to the zone of oxidation within the soil, the iron turns from iron(II) to iron(III), while the original shape of the parent mineral is retained.
-Examples of common goethite pseudomorphs are: goethites after pyrite, goethite, siderite, and marcasite, though any iron(II)-bearing mineral could become a goethite pseudomorph if proper conditions are met.
+Common goethite pseudomorphs include pyrite, siderite, and marcasite, though any iron(II)-bearing mineral could become a goethite pseudomorph if proper conditions are met.
 It may also be precipitated by groundwater or in other sedimentary conditions, or form as a primary mineral in hydrothermal deposits.
 Goethite has also been found to be produced by the excretion processes of certain bacteria types.